gazzamc/Flix/README.md

 ## Credits

 ### Content
-- All content suchas titles, descriptions were retireved from IMDB using `OMDB API`.
+- All content such as titles, descriptions were retireved from IMDB using `OMDB API`.

 ### Media
 - The videos are all retrieved from youtube using `youtube-dl`.
 I don't claim to own any of these and are only being used for educational purposes.